 In 2012, I helped a couple of pastor friends launch a campaign called Election Day Communion.
 Around 900 churches voted to subvert the toxic, polarizing atmosphere of American politics by sharing communion together on election night.

 Several years ago, I created a bestselling book called The Story (Zondervan, 2005), a 400-page abridgment of the Bible, presented like a novel.
 I also co-wrote Fascinating People of the Bible, a 365-day devotional looking at some of the more famous (and some of the lesser known) characters from the scriptures.

+I spent about four years as a writer for the humanitarian nonprofit World Vision.
 I studied theology at Grand Rapids Theological Seminary and political science at Taylor University.
 I spent my formative years in the borderlands between evangelicalism and fundamentalism.
 As a young adult, I was briefly a member of the “young, restless, and reformed” crowd.
 Then I recovered my faith at a place called Mars Hill (the Michigan one).
 While living in the UK, my wife and I fell in love with the Anglican tradition.
 In 2011, we were confirmed in the Episcopal Church.

 I’ve shared parts of my story on this blog, including my journey in and out of Calvinism, how I came to embrace gender equality, and my experience with the evangelical “culture wars” and how I finally learned to put down the political hatchet.

 In my spare time, I run and brew my own beer (and hope those two activities somehow manage to cancel each other out).